Grouloo/shulk/README.md

 #### Why: too much boilerplate

-In our modern codebases, boilerplate is everywhere.
-They are full of repetitive useless code.
+In our modern codebases, boilerplate is everywhere, as they are full of repetitive and useless code.

-There is an answer to this pain, though : meta-programming, or the ability for a program to treat code as data.
+There is an answer to this pain, though : metaprogramming, or the ability for a program to treat code as data.

 TypeScript doesn't have strong metaprogramming features like Rust or LisP do, but it gives us nice patterns and a powerful compiler which are enough to do some nice things.